ScanMountGoat/ssbh_data_py/README.md

 ```

 ## Building
 `cargo build --release` builds the `ssbh_data_py` module that can be imported into Python.
 Depending on the platform, it may be necessary to rename the file.
 See the [PyO3 page](https://github.com/PyO3/pyo3) for details.
+The builds published to PyPi are built using [Maturin](https://github.com/PyO3/maturin).